polterguy/hyper-ide/help-files/Hyper IDE/05 - Hyper IDE API.md

 If you want to create a plugin which is only available when a folder is selected in your file explorer, you can change the above `.plugins.` to `.folder-plugin.`.
-If you want to create a plugin which is only available when some specific folder is activated, you'll need to use the **[hyper-ide.folder-explorer.get-active-item]** lambda event to determine which folder has been activated, before returning your plugin to caller.
+If you want to create a plugin which is only available when some specific folder is activated, you'll need to use the **[hyper-ide.file-explorer.get-active-item]** lambda event to determine which folder has been activated, before returning your plugin to caller.
 The **[hyper-ide.folder-plugins.create-module]** plugin illustrates this, since it's only available when the _"/modules/"_ folder is activated.